Shared Ownership vs Help to Buy

-Also referred to as part buy/part rent, Shared Ownership allows buyers to purchase a share of a home – usually between 25% and 75%.
+Also referred to as part-buy part-rent, Shared Ownership allows buyers to purchase a share of a home – usually between 25% and 75%.
+However, this amount can vary depending on if you were to purchase through the new Shared Ownership model which allows initial shares of 10%.
 Purchasers will pay a mortgage on the share that they own, and a below-market-value rent on the remainder to a housing association.
 You can find out more about Shared Ownership here.

 Help to Buy

 Help to Buy is a government backed scheme, and the Help to Buy equity loan enables purchasers to buy a new build home with the help of an equity loan, also known as shared equity.
-The government provides a loan of up to 20% of the home (or 40% in Greater London), so the purchaser only needs to raise a 5% deposit, with a 75% mortgage (or 55% in Greater London) making up the rest.
+The government provides a loan of up to 20% of the home (or 40% in Greater London), so the purchaser only needs to raise a 5% deposit, with a 75% mortgage (or 55% in Greater London) making up the rest; please note that the Help to Buy: Equity Loan is subject to eligibility, terms and conditions.
 You can find out more about Help to Buy here.

 Shared Ownership is available to first time buyers, those who are in the process of selling their property, or have previously owned a home but have since sold.
 Buyers must be at least 18 years old and unable to buy on the open market.
 To be eligible for Shared Ownership, your maximum household income must not exceed £80,000 per annum, or £90,000 in London.
 You can find out more about the Shared Ownership eligibility criteria here.